What is February Birthstone?

 It is also the birthstone for Aquarius

 As well as being the birthstone for the month of February, amethyst represents the Aquarius zodiac sign (which is mostly in February).
 Aquarians are said to be calm and level-headed, using intelligence and logic to seek truth and reason.
-Amethyst is perfect for these people, as it helps to see things clearly and to let their unclouded intuition lead the way.
+Amethyst is perfect for these people, as it helps them to see things clearly and to let their unclouded intuition lead the way.